developerpiru/TRACS/README.md

 #### Installing TRACS natively
 Once you have all of the requirement components installed, you are ready to install TRACS!

-1. Connect with your VNC server to your Linux server (see instructions above).
+1. Connect to your remote Linux server using your VNC client (see instructions above).

 2. Download the TRACS zip file from our github repository ([TRACSv0.9.9.2.zip](TRACSv0.9.9.2.zip)).